-Based on Questions 1 and 2, how can you increase the output voltage U of an unloaded DC generator operating at its nominal speed of rotation, in both independent and shunt configurations?
+Based on Questions 1 and 2, how can you increase the output voltage U of an unloaded DC generator, in both independent and shunt configurations?

 The design of a DC motor is very similar to the design of a DC generator.
 A steady magnetic field is generated by the stator, that is an electromagnet crossed by a current I_e .
 When a current is injected in the armature windings, a torque appears due to the Laplace force.